neuronsimulator/nrn/programming/gui/layout.rst

             from math import sin, cos

             deck = h.Deck()
-            deck.intercept(1)         # all following windows will be placed in the deck ncard = 10                # there will be 10 cards in the deck
+            deck.intercept(True)      # all following windows will be placed in the deck ncard = 10                # there will be 10 cards in the deck

             def mkgraph(n):